mmmangooo/Milestone-Project4/TESTING.md

 * On the 'Toys' page there is a dropdown where the user can choose a category of toys to be shown on the page (Wooden toys or Rubber toys).
 The dropdown works as far as that  when the user clicks 'Wooden Toys', only wooden toys are shown on the page, and same goes for rubber toys.
 However, when the user clicks the default value 'All categories' after having chosen either wooden or rubber toys, the page does not go back to showing toys in all categories on the page but remans showing only the latest chosen category.
 The desired functionality would be to reset the page to showing toys in all categories when 'All Categories' is chosen.
 Due to lack of time however, I chose not to put additional time into solving this at this point in favor of being able to submit the project on time.
 This issue therefor remains to be solved.

+* Just before submission of this project, during testing, I realized that the styling via bootstrap and custom css does not take effect on the two allauth templates for setting a new password after clicking "forgot password" and getting an email for reset and the template for confirming.
+I have compared these templates with other allauth templates, where the styling does take effect, but I did not find any difference in template extension or static loading between the templates.
+Beacuse of lack of time I have not solved this issue, so the styling remains as the allauth default in these templates for now.